tobua/naven/README.md

 ## Spacing

-This library assumes that elements are spaced to the bottom.
-By default every element will get a 20px `margin-bottom`.
+By default applicable elements will get a 20px `margin-bottom`.
+This space can be changed on the element with the `space` property.

 ```jsx
 import { Element } from 'naven'